-Management is the way you manage the people and other resources within your business in order to get results through others and through work as a team.
+Management is the way you manage people and other resources within your business in order to get results through others and through work as a team.

 Do you have a written organizational chart where accountabilities are clearly defined and where you've delegated each part of the business to a manager?

 What part of your customer experience makes you most proud?
-What are your most common compliments and complaints?

 Lead Conversion includes selling your products or enrolling your customers in your services.
 It’s converting prospects into customers.

-Do you have an effective sales process that consistently produces the desired results?
+Do you have an effective Sales Process that consistently produces the desired results?

 Lead Generation includes creating awareness in your target markets and attracting customers to your business or your products.
 A person interested in your business is a lead, a prospective customer.

 Do you know the cost of acquisition for each new customer?

-Let’s use another example of building a systems strategy, but this time from the perspective of ‘New Co’.
+Let’s use another example of building a systems strategy, but this time from the perspective of New Co.

 Imagine the presenting symptom is a lack of leads.
 Your assumption is that unconvincing copy, without a clear call-to-action, isn’t sufficiently engaging.
 This is a Lead Generation system.
 But at the same time, you notice how a lack of clear messaging is also reflected in your Lead Conversion process and conversion rate.
 It also appears in Customer Fulfillment because your customer-services team is inconsistent in how they explain your product.
-This shows up in complaints, returns, refunds and further missed sales opportunities.
+This shows up in complaints, returns, refunds and further-missed sales opportunities.
 But it starts with the lack of a clear Marketing strategy, or brand story, and that might be because Leadership hasn’t clearly defined the company vision.

-We’ve covered a lot of ground today, exploring the need to build foundational systems that stop the wheels falling off your business while slowly creating time to work on systems that will move you from ‘Old Co’ to ‘New Co’.
-If you’ve stuck with me through this series, you’ll know that I am not presenting you with any magic bullets to solve your system frustrations.
-To repeat the point I made in Part 2: sustainable growth is only possible when the focus has been on control, not growth for growth’s sake.
+We’ve covered a lot of ground today, exploring the need to build foundational systems that stop the wheels falling off your business while slowly creating time to work on systems that will move you from Old Co to New Co.
+If you’ve stuck with me through this series, you’ll know that I'm not presenting any magic bullets to solve your system frustrations.
+To repeat the point I made in part two of this series: sustainable growth is only possible when the focus has been on control, not growth for growth’s sake.

-I don’t believe it’s practical or sensible to attempt short-cuts on this journey but I do believe you can model success.
+I don’t believe it’s practical or sensible to attempt shortcuts on this journey, but I do believe you can model success.

 In the final article in this series, I'll provide you with a systems blueprint for building a successful business.